‘Moderate’ air quality continues in Dhaka

-India’s Delhi, Pakistan’s Lahore and China’s Shanghai cities respectively occupied the first, second and third spots on the list, with AQI scores of 446, 339, and 208 respectively.
+Pakistan’s Lahore, India’s Delhi and Uzbekistan’s Tashkent cities respectively occupied the first, second and third spots on the list, with AQI scores of 396, 262, and 184 respectively.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered "moderate", usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered "unhealthy for sensitive groups", between 150 and 200 is "unhealthy", between 201 and 300 is said to be "very unhealthy", while a reading of 301+ is considered "hazardous", posing serious health risks to residents.